← Back to Blog

 FAQ

-How long does proper off-plan due diligence take?
+How long does Dubai off-plan due diligence take?

-Items 1–4 (the disqualifiers) can be completed in 2–3 hours if you know what to look for and use the right tools.
-Items 5–12 require SPA review by a lawyer (allow 3–5 business days) and data analysis via DLD tools.
-Total: allow 1–2 weeks for complete due diligence on a serious candidate.
-If an agent or developer is pressuring you to sign faster than this, that pressure itself is a red flag.
+Items 1–4 (the disqualifiers) can be completed in 2–3 hours using Dubai REST and the DLD portal.
+Items 5–6 require SPA review by a lawyer — allow 3–5 business days.
+Item 8 (price vs DLD median) takes 30 seconds at uaeproperty.vip/#broker-offer-checker.
+Total: allow 1–2 weeks for complete due diligence on a serious purchase.

-Do I need a lawyer for every off-plan purchase?
+Do I need a lawyer to buy off-plan property in Dubai?

-A lawyer is essential for SPA review — this is the document that governs your entire investment.
-A DLD-registered real estate lawyer reviewing an SPA typically charges AED 2,000–5,000.
-On a purchase of AED 1 million or more, this is 0.2–0.5% of the transaction value.
-It is not optional due diligence.
+Yes, for SPA review.
+A DLD-registered real estate lawyer reviewing an SPA costs AED 2,000–5,000.
+On a purchase of AED 1 million or more, that is 0.2–0.5% of the transaction value.
+It is not optional — the SPA governs your entire investment and contains the completion date, escrow terms, and resale conditions.

-Can I do all of this remotely as a foreign buyer?
+Can I do Dubai off-plan due diligence remotely as a foreign investor?

-Items 1–4 and 7–11 can be completed remotely using online portals and UAE Property AI Bot.
-Item 5–6 and 12 require the SPA to be in your hands — it should be sent digitally before signing.
-The lawyer review can be conducted with a UAE-based lawyer you engage remotely.
-Physical presence is only required for the Oqood registration process and any in-person signings — both of which can be handled by a representative with a notarised power of attorney.
+Yes.
+Items 1–4 and 7–11 can be completed remotely via Dubai REST, DLD portal, and uaeproperty.vip/#broker-offer-checker.
+SPA review (items 5–6 and 12) requires the document digitally and can be done with a UAE-based lawyer engaged remotely.
+Physical presence is only required for the Oqood registration, which can be handled by a representative with a notarised power of attorney.

 Not investment advice.
 All analysis based on DLD registered transaction data and RERA public records.